From The Spaghetti Western Database

 He is sometimes credited as Stanley Corbett or Gordon Wilson Jr.

-- Fast pace with many well filmed action scenes with rapid editing, shacky camera and graphic violence.
+- Fast pace with many well-filmed action scenes featuring rapid editing, shaky-cam and graphic violence.

 - Dark humor.